-The office of Campus Safety and Security wants all students to know that vehicle registration is required.
-Providing the information is important as it provides Campus Safety and Security pertinent contact information in the event that a vehicle is involved during an emergency situation. i.e., a student’s vehicle is being broken into or someone hits the vehicle and flees the scene.
+The office of Public Safety wants all students to know that vehicle registration is required.
+Providing the information is important as it provides Public Safety pertinent contact information in the event that a vehicle is involved during an emergency situation. i.e., a student’s vehicle is being broken into or someone hits the vehicle and flees the scene.
 The registration information enables CSS Officers to contact the owner more quickly.

 Rules and Regulations

-- All vehicles must be registered with the Department of Campus Safety and Security within the first two days of the date the vehicle is brought to campus.
+- All vehicles must be registered with the Department of Public Safety within the first two days of the date the vehicle is brought to campus.
 Employees need to register their vehicle at the start of employment.

 - Student vehicles must be registered each year, including off-campus housed students & exempt students.
 The registration fee is $40.00 per year.
 Student vehicles not registered are subject to a $75.00 fine for each ticket.